 TSD is designed to help students develop the skills needed at university level and ensure their future academic success.
 Students can discuss current assignments, time management issues, and other academic support options during this time.

 SAIBT offers module helpdesks in Business, Engineering, Health Science and IT Diplomas and are run by current teaching staff in each discipline.

-SAIBT recognises that a happy student is more likely to be a successful student and we encourage you to seek counselling advice if you are feeling worried, confused or just simply need someone to talk to.
+SAIBT recognises that a happy student is more likely to be a successful student and encourages students to seek counselling advice if they are feeling worried, confused or just simply need someone to talk to.

 A Senior Counsellor for SAIBT is available for all types of counselling, support, therapy, referral or help for students.